-The State has approximately 193,500 full-time equivalent (FTE) employees funded from all funds including part-time and temporary employees but excluding seasonal, legislative and judicial employees.
+The State currently has approximately 195,000 full-time equivalent (FTE) employees funded from all funds including part-time and temporary employees but excluding seasonal, legislative and judicial employees.

 The current size of the State workforce reflects continuing efforts to streamline operations and improve efficiency.
-The workforce is now 16 percent smaller than it was eleven years ago, when it peaked at 230,600 positions and the State began its workforce reduction efforts.
-In January 1995, the State implemented concerted initiatives designed to reduce the size of the workforce and now has 16,800 fewer full-time employees than it had at that time.
+The workforce is now 15 percent smaller than it was twelve years ago, when it peaked at 230,600 positions and the State began its workforce reduction efforts.
+In January 1995, the State implemented concerted initiatives designed to reduce the size of the workforce and now has 16,200 fewer full-time employees than it had at that time.
 FTE levels have been stable in recent years.
+However, following the September 11, 2001 terrorist attacks, the Governor announced a series of cost-saving actions that included reducing the workforce by 5,000 employees.
+As a result, the State expects to end the 2002-03 fiscal year with a workforce of 191,100 employees.